chandanhpcic/docs/source/hardware/quickstart.rst

 ------------------------------------

 After opening the box of your just delivered appliance, there should be a quickstart included.
-Your OPNsense® appliance has been pre-installed with the OPNsense® Business Edition software
+Your Reticen8® appliance has been pre-installed with the Reticen8® Business Edition software

-This quickstart applies to all of the devices acquired from the OPNsense® Shop (https://shop.opnsense.com/), which includes the following series:
+This quickstart applies to all of the devices acquired from the Reticen8® Shop (https://shop.reticen8.com/), which includes the following series: